 Salt is such a powerful flavor enhancer and effective natural preservative that it was once traded like gold.
 But for the health of our families and children, it’s important to be mindful of just how much salt we’re consuming.
+Daily sodium intake is an important factor to our health–and the health of your child.

 If you’re curious or even concerned about the sodium in your child’s diet, read the following FAQs answered by Nurture Life’s pediatric registered dietitian, Lara Field.
 We’ll clear the air on some of the most common questions regarding recommended daily sodium intake for kids.

-1. Salt vs. sodium: What’s the difference?
+1. Salt vs. Sodium: What’s the Difference?

 Sodium is a mineral that occurs naturally in foods or is added during manufacturing—or both.
 Naturally occurring sodium can be found in common foods such as celery, carrots, beets and milk.
 What many of us commonly think of as “sodium,” however, is actually table salt, a compound of sodium and chloride.